Understand your needs

 Once you willingly give away data by agreeing to their Terms and Conditions, it belongs to them.
 They can do almost whatever they please with it.
 They can:

+Data privacy is an important issue.
 Most social media companies amended their privacy policies in response to stricter privacy laws and regulations in Europe.
 They now allow you to tweak your settings and make your accounts more private.
 However, changing your privacy settings doesn’t always guarantee privacy.
 How?

 Most of the time, something you shared with a closed group of friends gives them the ability to share it with others.
 Your friend’s friends can then see the content you posted, which might not be your intention.
 Your friends might not even have stringent privacy policies, meaning that others can now access information that was supposed to stay within your friends' circle.